Computerworld reports we added 281 exabytes of data to the global information total in 2007.

 At the same time companies often store many data files repeatedly in the same file system.
 Nieboer says it’s not unusual for a single system to hold as many as 15 separate copies of the same file.

 Storage Parkinson’s Law

 She said, “It’s a case of if you build it, they will come.
 Put together a system with 2GB of storage and pretty quickly it will fill up with data.
 Buy a system with 200GB of storage and that will also fill up before too long.”

 Like Nieboer, Stark said there’s a huge problem with multiple copies of the same information but she estimates the volume of unused archive material to be closer to 80 percent.
 But she said 80 percent isn’t all junk: “It’s like the paper you keep on your desk.
 You don’t want it all, there may be a lot you can safely throw away but sometimes there are things you need to keep just in case you need them again later.”

 Although many companies focus on the economic cost of storing vast amounts of junk information, there’s a tendency to overlook the performance overhead imposed by unnecessary data.
 In simple terms, computer systems burn resources ploughing through haystacks of trash to find valuable needles of real information.

 There are other inefficiencies.
-Stark said she has seen applications, for example databases, where say, 300 Terabytes of storage have been used even though the actual data might only be 50 Terabytes.
+Stark said she has seen applications, for example databases, that use, say, 300 Terabytes of storage even though the actual data might only be 50 Terabytes.
 This happens when systems managers set aside capacity for anticipated needs.
 The situation is a little like a child’s mother buying outsize clothes on the grounds that the youngster will eventually grow into them.